 After the deaths of William Baker in 1833 and Ralph Bourne in 1835, the partnership of Bourne & Baker was dissolved, and the business was taken on by William's eldest son, William Baker (1800-65), who was joined briefly by his younger brother, John Baker (1806-37).
 Under William's guidance, the firm grew rapidly so that it soon employed 500 men and was the largest pottery business in Fenton.
 William also operated a brickworks and made the encaustic tiles which the Victorians liked to use for flooring in churches, entrance halls and conservatories.
 William ran the firm on his own for many years, but around 1860 he took into partnership Charles Challinor (1829-93) and began a gradual withdrawal from the firm prior to retirement.
-In 1863 he purchased the Hasfield Court estate in Gloucestershire, and at once commissioned the Staffordshire architect Henry Ward to modernise it, but he died in 1865 before work had commenced.
+It seems to have been at this point that Fenton House ceased to be the main family residence, and a coal mine was opened by Challinor & Co. on the land just behind the house in 1865.
+William purchased the Hasfield Court estate in Gloucestershire in 1863, and at once commissioned the Staffordshire architect Henry Ward to modernise it, but he died in 1865 before work had commenced.
 As he had never married, the Hasfield estate and his interest in the pottery business both passed to his brother, the Rev. Ralph Bourne Baker (1802-75), who was a retired clergyman living in Bristol.
 Challinor seems to have taken over the management of the business, and the family house at Fenton was occupied by two of Ralph's sisters (Charlotte Baker and Sarah Hitchman) until their deaths in 1874 and 1890.
 Ralph carried out the plans prepared for altering Hasfield Court, but it is not clear whether he ever lived there, since he still had his house in Clifton when he died in 1875.

 The heir to both Hasfield and the Fenton estate in 1875 was Ralph's only son, William Meath Baker (1857-1935), who owed his middle name to the fact that his maternal grandfather had been the Bishop of Meath in Ireland.
 He came of age in 1880, and although he was very active in the management of his estates and took a philanthropic concern for his tenants and the communities they lived in, he does not seem to have played an active role in the management of the pottery business.
 He lived at Hasfield and made occasional visits to Fenton, where the family house remained at his disposal until the 1890s at least, and possibly later, though it was certainly leased by the 1920s.
 The heyday of the pottery industry had passed by then, and William Baker sold his interests in the industry in 1932.
 At Hasfield, he had a circle of literary and artistic friends, including the composer Sir Edward Elgar, who caricatured him in the Enigma Variations published in 1899.